 IAMERS CODE OF ETHICS

-The articles of the Code of Ethics signify the dedication of the IAMERS members to maintain the highest levels of ethics and responsibility in their relationships with the public, with other members, and clients.
-While special obligations may be placed on members when acting as an agent of a buyer or seller, all members shall pledge themselves to abide by certain obligations common to both agent and non-agency relationships.
-Each prospective member of the IAMERS (“Member”) agrees, by the submission of the IAMERS Membership Application, to abide by the rules of discipline and enforcement set forth herein.
+The articles of the Code of Ethics signify the dedication of IAMERS members to maintain the highest levels of ethics and responsibility in their relationships with the public, with other members, and clients.
+While special obligations may be placed on members when acting as an agent of a buyer or seller, all members shall pledge themselves to abide by certain obligations common to business relationships.
+Each prospective member of the IAMERS (“Member”) agrees, by the submission of the IAMERS Membership Application, to abide by the Code of Ethics set forth herein.

 Article I